f820602h/vue-surf/README.md

   default: undefined,
 }
 ```
+This parameter only becomes meaningful when `apexesSeriesTransformAuto` is set to true.

+It determines how long it takes to replace the current wave with the next set of Apexes.
+The unit is millisecond.

 To achieve a seamless animation effect, when no value is specified, it defaults to being the same as `transitionDuration`.
 However, if `transitionDuration` is set to 0, `apexesSeriesTransformDuration` will automatically be set to 500.

 <br/>